Jikrou/monty/README.md

 Comment Handling

-Monty supports comments in Monty bytecode files.
-Comments are lines starting with the '#' character.
+Monty supports comments in Monty bytecode files.\n Comments are lines starting with the '#' character.\n

-The Monty program ignores comments during execution.
+The Monty program ignores comments during execution.\n

-To ignore a line entirely, ensure the '#' character is the first non-whitespace character on the line.
+To ignore a line entirely, ensure the '#' character is the first non-whitespace character on the line.\n

-Lines with leading whitespace before the '#' character will not be interpreted as comments and will be processed as regular lines of code.
+Lines with leading whitespace before the '#' character will not be interpreted as comments and will be processed as regular lines of code.\n

-Comments can be used for adding explanatory notes, documentation, or disabling specific instructions temporarily.
+Comments can be used for adding explanatory notes, documentation, or disabling specific instructions temporarily.\n

-Example of comments in a Monty bytecode file:
+Example of comments in a Monty bytecode file:\n

-#This is a comment explaining the purpose of the following code
+#This is a comment explaining the purpose of the following code\n

-push 10
+push 10\n

-push 20
+push 20\n

-#The next line pops the element from the stack
+#The next line pops the element from the stack\n
-pop

-Contributors
+pop\n

+Contributors:\n
 Jikrou